In the Ear

 They can make them smaller.
 Because of the incredibly tough, super-thin shell they can make the aids smaller than ever before which makes this aid more discreet and invisible than any hearing aid made previously by Phonak.

-The Virto B-Titanium uses the newer Belong or “B” platform which came out in September 2016, rather the older Venture or “V” platform which the previous range of aids was based on.
+The Phonak Virto B-Titanium 90 hearing aids use the newer Belong or “B” platform which came out in September 2016, rather the older Venture or “V” platform which the previous range of aids was based on.
 As this is the titanium version of the Audeo B90 you can find the more details technical specs of what the hearing aid is doing here.

-Virto B-Titanium is the smallest Phonak in-the-ear hearing aid ever!
+Phonak Virto B-Titanium 90 hearing aids are the smallest Phonak in-the-ear hearing aid ever!
 It’s so discreet that nobody will see how well you hear.

-Virto B-Titanium is custom-made to fit perfectly in your ear.
-It’s made from medical grade titanium which makes it incredibly strong, light and durable.
+Phonak Virto B-Titanium 90 hearing aids are custom-made to fit perfectly in your ear.
+It’s made from medical-grade titanium which makes it incredibly strong, light and durable.

 Do not spend hundreds of pounds without getting a second opinion from us.